paypal/skipto/README.md

 ## Access keys

 Access keys work  just like regular shortcut keys except that they need a browser-specific modifier key in order to work.
-For example, to use the "SkipTo" access key, you would press the modifier key + the access key (0 is the default accesskey).
+For example, to use the "SkipTo" access key, you would press the modifier key + the access key ("0" is the default accesskey).
 A list for how this would work in most popular browsers and operating systems.

-* Mozilla Firefox -- Alt+Shift+0 (Windows or Linux)
+* Mozilla Firefox -- Alt+Shift+0 (Windows or Linux) and Control+Option+0 (Mac OS)
-* Google Chrome -- Alt+0 (Windows or Linux) and Control+Option+0 (Mac OS).
+* Google Chrome and Opera -- Alt+0 (Windows or Linux) and Control+Option+0 (Mac OS).
 * Safari -- Control+Option+0 (MacOS).

+NOTE: Browsers on iOS and iPadOS devices support `accesskey`s to move focus to the menu button, but to not support the menu button keyboard commands to use the menu at this time.
+Browsers on Android devices do not support `accesskey`s at this time.

 ## Websites using SkipTo